 of digestive issues.

-So in the yogic lifestile you should avoid stimulants of all kinds (sugar, caffein, nikotin alcohol,
+So in the yogic lifestyle, you should avoid stimulants of all kinds (sugar, caffeine, nicotine alcohol,

 drugs) and meat and eggs.
-Meat does not only contain a lot of growth hormons and antibiotics
+Meat does not only contain a lot of growth hormones and antibiotics

 This stiffness is caused by Adrenalin.
 And you know what makes the meat soft after a while?
 The

-meat starts to rott.
-That is why it becomes chewey soft.
+meat starts to rot.
+That is why it becomes chewy soft.
 So the softer the meat – the more rotten it is.

 It is apparent why you would not want to put that into your system.
 You would be eating fear and

-According to the sutras you should not do harm to any other creature.
+According to the sutras, you should not harm any other creature.
 150 billion animals are

 slaughtered each year worldwide.
 We owe a lot to the animal kingdom.
 They are held under cruel